gitrust/simpleplan/README.md

 - Setup a MySQL database and initialize with data from `sql/` folder

-# Play around with docker
+# Play around in docker

 ## Install docker

 ### Docker-Toolbox for Windows

 * Download Docker-Toolbox for windows
-* use NDIS 5 driver during installation
+* chose NDIS 5 driver during installation
 * set up your PATH environment properly

 #### Setup docker environment